 There is an inverse relationship between interest rate movements and bond prices.
 Generally, when interest rates rise, bond prices fall and when interest rates fall, bond prices rise.

-The author of this material is a trader in the Fixed Income department of Raymond James & Associates (RJ&A), and is not an analyst.
-Any opinions expressed may differ from opinions expressed by other departments of RJ&A and are subject to change without notice.
-The data and information contained herein were obtained from sources considered to be reliable, but RJ&A does not guarantee its accuracy and/or completeness.
+The author of this material is a Trader in the Fixed Income Department of Raymond James & Associates (RJA), and is not an Analyst.
+Any opinions expressed may differ from opinions expressed by other departments of RJA and are subject to change without notice.
+The data and information contained herein was obtained from sources considered to be reliable, but RJA does not guarantee its accuracy and/or completeness.
 Neither the information nor any opinions expressed constitute a solicitation for the purchase or sale of any security referred to herein.
-This material may include analysis of sectors, securities and/or derivatives that RJ&A may have positions, long or short, held proprietarily.
-RJ&A or its affiliates may execute transactions that may not be consistent with the report’s conclusions.
-RJ&A may also have performed investment banking services for the issuers of such securities.
-Investors should discuss the risks inherent in bonds with their Raymond James financial advisor.
+This material may include analysis of sectors, securities and/or derivatives that RJA may have positions, long or short, held proprietarily.
+RJA or its affiliates may execute transactions which may not be consistent with the report’s conclusions.
+RJA may also have performed investment banking services for the issuers of such securities.
+Investors should discuss the risks inherent in bonds with their Raymond James Financial Advisor.
 Past performance is no assurance of future results.

+Diversification does not ensure a profit or protect against a loss.
+Investments are subject to market risk, including possible loss of principal.
 This communication is intended to improve the efficiency with which Financial Advisors obtain information relevant to their client's taxable fixed income holdings.
 This information should not be construed as a directive from the RJ&A Taxable Fixed Income Department to buy or sell the securities noted above.
-Prior to transacting in any security, please discuss the suitability, potential returns, and associated risks of the transactions(s) with your client.
-For additional disclosure information on any security listed in this publication, please contact a Raymond James financial advisor.
+Prior to transacting in any security, please discuss the suitability, potential returns, and associated risks of the transactions(s) with your Raymond James Financial Advisor.

 The information contained herein has been prepared from sources believed reliable but is not guaranteed by Raymond James & Associates, Inc. (RJA) and is not a complete summary or statement of all available data, nor is it to be construed as an offer to buy or sell any securities referred to herein.
 Trading ideas expressed are subject to change without notice and do not take into account the particular investment objectives, financial situation or needs of individual investors.
 Investors are urged to obtain and review the relevant documents in their entirety.
 RJA is providing this communication on the condition that it will not form the primary basis for any investment decision you may make.
 Furthermore, because these are only trade ideas, investors should assume that RJA will not produce any follow-up.
 Employees of RJA or its affiliates may, at times, release written or oral commentary, technical analysis or trading strategies that differ from the opinions expressed within.
 RJA and/or its employees involved in the preparation or the issuance of this communication may have positions in the securities discussed herein.
 Securities identified herein are subject to availability and changes in price.
 All prices and/or yields are indications for informational purposes only.
 Additional information is available upon request.